-All UAS flights require project planning prior to implementation.
+With the exception of fire, all UAS flights require project planning prior to implementation.
 The level of planning and approval depends on complexity, scale of the project, and level of associated risk.

-4.2.1 Project Aviation Safety Plan (PASP)
+4.2.1 Project Aviation Safety Plan (PASP) -

-A PASP is required prior to all moderate and high complexity UAS flights.
-For templates and guidance on completing a PASP, contact the SAM or UAM on the district that the flight will occur.
+The size and detail of the PASP should be proportionate with the complexity of the project.
+For templates and guidance on completing a PASP, contact the SAM, UAS coordinator, or UAM on the district/zone that the flight will occur.
 The following components must be included in the plan: